identify202020/did-method/did_kr_method.md

 ### Delete
-To delete the did_document, the input value must be: The input has a signature containing nonce.
+To delete did_document, the input value must be: The input has a signature containing a nonce.
 After verifying the proof of the delete operation with the public key in the blockchain, did_document with the public key is deleted from the blockchain and is no longer available.
 And you cannot cancel this operation.
-It returns "true". if successfully delete.
+It returns "true" if successfully delete.

 ```
 endpoint : domain/bcapi/v1/did/revoke